akuhara/MC3deconv/README.md

 * Please cite [Akuhara et al. (2019)](#Reference) when you publish an article or making presentation using this method.
 * Also, make it clear that where readers or audiences can download this program package: you may put the link to the Github repository (https://github.com/akuhara/MC3deconv).
+* Any bug reports are welcome!
+Looking forward to hearing your experience.

 ## Limitations so far